ainulsfwn/bakery-management-system-project/README.md

 ```

 **Controllers**
-  1. **HomeController:** Handles all public-facing and customer operations.
-This includes displaying the bakery landing page, filtering the menu by halal categories, managing the shopping cart session, processing the order checkout, and displaying the customer's real-time order tracking page.
+  1. **HomeController:** Handles all customer-facing functionalities of the Bakery Management System.
+This includes displaying the homepage, browsing bakery products, managing the shopping cart, processing customer orders, handling table reservations and allowing customers to view their order information.

-  2. **AdminController:** Manages all restricted administrative and backend functionalities.
-This handles full CRUD operations for the bakery menu (adding, updating, and deleting items), tracking low stock levels, reviewing total sales summaries, and updating order lifecycle tracking statuses (*Pending, Preparing, Completed*).
+  2. **AdminController:** Manages all administrative functionalities of the system.
+This includes performing CRUD operations for bakery products (Create, Read, Update, Delete), managing customer orders, updating delivery statuses (On the Way, Delivered, Cancelled) and reviewing customer table reservations.

 **Models and Relationships**